 1. Contract for Difference: A Contract for Difference, or CFD, is a financial contract that allows you to speculate on the movement of the price of an asset.
 It is a bet on whether an asset’s price will increase or decrease.
 A CFD is not an asset on its own, but you can purchase it based on a large number of other assets such as shares, ETFs, indices, forex, options, or even commodities like gold and oil.
 CFD trading is the buying and selling of contracts for difference (CFDs).

-2. Foreign Exchange: Foreign exchange (Forex or FX) trading involves the speculative buying and selling of national currencies with the goal of making a profit.
+2. Foreign Exchange: Foreign Exchange (Forex or FX) Trading involves the speculative buying and selling of national currencies with the goal of making a profit.
 When you trade forex, you do not actually receive the foreign currency in your bank account.
 Instead, you participate in a contract that specifies that if the currency you purchase increases in value, you take the profit, and in the same way, if it drops in value, you accept the loss.
 People and institutions use forex to hedge currency and interest rate risks, speculate on geopolitical events, diversify portfolios or make a quick financial gain.

 3. Options: An Option is a contract that gives the holder the right but not the obligation to buy or sell an asset in the future.
 There are many different types of options, and investors will buy them for a wide variety of reasons.
 Some use them as an insurance policy to protect against price movement on assets they already hold, and others use them as an investment in and of themselves.
 Options trading is the process of buying and selling various types of options.